Surge arrestors are designed to control rapid velocity changes which may cause potentially dangerous pressure excursions.

 With a surge arrestor installed, flow from the pump is received within the surge arrestor compressing the stored gas.
 Pump energy thus stored is released in a controlled fashion to establish steady state flow.

-A Surge Arrestor for Flow Stoppage
+A Surge Arrestors for Flow Stoppage

 The Greer hydro-pneumatic surge arrestor may also be designed to prevent excessive transients in liquid pipelines caused by a sudden reduction of flow.
 By storing excess energy and releasing it under controlled conditions, the surge arrestor is able to balance the energy changes and prevent pressure from exceeding the design limits.

-Function During Flow Stoppage
+Surge Arrestors function During Flow Stoppage

 As a valve is closed in a line connected to the surge arrestor by the flange, the pressure in the line adjacent to the valve begins to rise.
 The gas in the surge arrestor is compressed as liquid enters the surge arrestor.
 Inflow continues until the pressure rises to the design point.
 At this time, the flow ceases and the surge arrestor will be filled with liquid and a small volume of compressed gas.
 Pressure will now be freater than the system static pressure and compressed gas will “pump” liquid back into the system.
 The differential friction device controls the outward flow, stabilizes the system and minimizes pressure oscillations.